 Or you can refresh your existing container soil by adding new materials.
 If there were no signs of disease or pests on the plants or in the soil, the soil can be reused by mixing it in equal amounts with Black Gold® Garden Compost Mix, and Black Gold® Just Coir.

 Mix 1 part of your existing soil with one part Black Gold® Just Coir and add in fall-themed plants for the holidays.
-At the end of the holiday season when the pumpkin is starting to decompose, remove any perennials and simply discard the whole planter—soil, pumpkin, and spent plants—into the compost bin.
+At the end of the holiday season when the pumpkin is starting to decompose, remove any perennials.
+Then, simply discard the whole planter—soil, pumpkin, and spent plants—into the compost bin.

 Spring Bulbs in Pots